hyunjunian/Poor-Charlie-s-Almanack/en.md

 Above all, live with change and adapt to it.
 If the world didn’t change, I’d still have a 12 handicap.

+## Talk 3: A Lesson on Elementary, Worldly Wisdom, Revisited

+*Stanford Law School, April 19, 1996*

 This talk was given in 1996 to the students of Professor William C. Lazier, who was the Nancy and Charles Munger professor of business at Stanford University Law School.

 Because this talk—published in *Outstanding Investor Digest* on December 29, 1997, and March 13, 1998—repeats many of the ideas and much of the language included in other talks, particularly “Practical Thought about Practical Thought?,” your editor has abridged certain passages and added comments to maintain the logic and flow of the speech.
 Even with the abridgments, this talk includes many unique ideas, as well as familiar ones expressed in novel ways.

-## Talk Three: A Lesson on Elementary, Worldly Wisdom, Revisited

-*Stanford Law School, April 19, 1996*
+---

 What I’m going to try to do today is to extend the remarks I made two years ago at the USC Business School.
 You were assigned a transcript of my USC talk.
 There’s nothing I said then that I wouldn’t repeat today.
 But I want to amplify what I said then.